Commonwealth Gas Pipeline

 |This article is part of the Global Fossil Infrastructure Tracker, a project of Global Energy Monitor and the Center for Media and Democracy.|

 Commonwealth Gas Pipeline is a proposed natural gas pipeline.
+There have been no development updates since 2013 and the project is presumed to be cancelled.

 The pipeline runs from Lycoming County, Pennsylvania, to Charles County, Maryland.